MPat3079/mpat3079.github.io/README.md

-# mpat3079.github.io
+# My Professional Project Repository
-This repository is my first attempt to create a repository on GitHub for a class I am taking.
+This repository is my first attempt to create a repository on GitHub for publishing My assignment 2 webpage .